semver/semver.org/index.md

 at any time.
 The public API should not be considered stable.

 1. Version 1.0.0 defines the public API.
-The way in which the version number is incremented is now dependent on this public API and how it changes.
+The way in which the version number is incremented after this release is dependent on this public API and how it changes.

 1. Patch version Z (x.y.Z | x > 0) MUST be incremented if only backwards
 compatible bug fixes are introduced.
 A bug fix is defined as an internal